softkave/fimidara-server-node/notes/fimidara-01.md

 - use txns for most all db actions
 - should filepath be filePath, namePath or namepath, folderpath or folderPath
 - provide a log of all errors to users
+- tags and meta for files and other resource + provided resource ID
+- delete previous versions, and folder versioning on uploading files?

 - Limits of http, and maybe increase upload limit
 - Read up on HTTP streaming